-The learner be able to identify the importance of calling RI/Attending early when anticipating a difficult airway
+The learner will be able to discuss the importance calling resources for assistance with difficult airway

 The learner will be able to demonstrate aggressive suctioning techniques for intubation in GI/Variceal bleeding patients

-The learner will be able to demonstrate ways to mitigate aspiration and unintended emesis
+The learner will be able to discuss ways to mitigate aspiration and unintended emesis

-The learner will be able to understand alternative strategies for patient positioning to improve anatomical views during laryngoscopy
+The learner will be understand alternative strategies for patient positioning to improve anatomical views during laryngoscopy

-The learner will be able to utilize the 3-3-2, LEMON, and other pre-intubation patient assessments to predict difficulty of airway management
+The learner will be able to demonstrate and utilize the 3-3-2 , LEMON, and other pre-intubation patient assessments to predict difficulty of airway management

 Erika Bassett PA-C